aspose-cells-cloud/aspose-cells-cloud-node/README.md

 - Fetch the required shape from worksheet.
 - Leverage the power of named ranges.

-## Feature & Enhancements in Version 22.11
+## Feature & Enhancements in Version 22.12

-- Add api for converting workbook to json.
-- Add api for converting workbook to sql.
-- Add api for converting workbook to csv.
+- Support chart axis operations.

 ## Read & Write Spreadsheet Formats